Opens the current script for editing in the associated editor.

-On a related note, the Extras folder included with AutoHotkey has some add-ons for editors such as TextPad.
+On a related note, AutoHotkey syntax highlighting can be enabled for various editors - see below.
 In addition, context sensitive help for AutoHotkey commands can be enabled in any editor via this example.
-Finally, your productivity may be improved by using an auto-completion utility like ISense, which works in almost any editor.
+Finally, your productivity may be improved by using an auto-completion utility like the script by boiler or the script by Helgef, which works in almost any editor.
 It watches what you type and displays menus and parameter lists, which does some of the typing for you and reminds you of the order of parameters.

 If your editor's command-line usage is something like